bcgov/sso-requests/README.md

 The lambda functions are written in typescript, and to compile and bundle them you can run `make lambda-all` from the lambda directory.
 Once they are compiled, from the [terraform](./terraform) directory you can run `terraform apply` to build the backend.

+The terraform infrastructure deployed through the CI/CD pipeline uses the `sso-requests-boundary` policy, which is scoped to its required resource types.
+If adding new resource types you will get a 403 forbidden.
+Expand the policy as needed.

 ## Tests

 This repository has frontend tests using jest and react testing library, and backend tests run with jest.